-In 2023, there are more free things than ever before and the vast majority of our list is full of FREE things for families to do at the EKKA!
+In 2025, there are more free things than ever before and the vast majority of our list is full of free things for families to do at the Ekka!

 Families Magazine are the recognised experts in providing trustworthy Ekka resources, as evidenced in our multitude of Channel 9 News appearances showing you how to save at the Ekka!